 Do-it-yourself homeowners are often fearless when it comes to projects around the house.
-However, there are some projects that are better left to the professionals.
-One of those projects may be concrete work.
-Concrete projects require time, patience, careful calculations and measurements and, more importantly, can be costly to repair or remove and haul away.
-Hiring a professional to install concrete projects may be more cost effective than making a do-it-yourself mistake.
+However, there are some home improvements that are best left to the professionals.
+One example of those is concrete work.
+Successful concrete projects require time, patience, careful calculations, and measurements because failures that lead to a bad concrete job can be costly to repair or demolish and haul away.
+Hiring a contractor to install concrete tends to be more cost-effective than risking botched DIY concrete projects.

-Another mistake is failing to make the concrete template or form level.
-The sides of the forms must be carefully laid out for the finished project to be level.
-Also, the foundation must be leveled so concrete is not too deep in some spots, which will cause uneven drying and deformation.
+- Another DIY mistake is failing to make the concrete template or form level.
+The sides of the forms must be carefully laid out in order for the finished project to be level.
+Also, the foundation must be leveled so that the concrete won’t be too deep in some spots, which will cause uneven drying and deformation.

-Since professional concrete contractors know the characteristics of their medium, they can complete the project more quickly than those with less experience.
-When hiring a concrete contractor, be sure he guarantees his results and will quickly repair any problems.
+Since professional concrete contractors know the characteristics of their medium, they are able to complete the project much more quickly than those with less experience can.
+When hiring concrete contractors, be sure they guarantee their results and will take care of any problems right away.

-Not only can professional contractors complete a project more quickly, they have all of the equipment.
-Larger projects may require a concrete mixer rather than a wheelbarrow, which can be expensive to rent.
-They also have the necessary tools to properly apply a smooth or textured finish to the concrete's surface.
+Not only can professional contractors complete a project faster, but they also have all of the equipment.
+A wheelbarrow is not sufficient for larger concrete projects.
+They generally require a concrete mixer, which can be expensive to rent.
+The pros also have the necessary tools to properly apply a smooth or textured finish to the concrete's surface.

 There are some projects that do-it-yourself homeowners should consider hiring professionals to complete.
 Concrete work can be expensive to demolish and haul away.
 By hiring a concrete professional, homeowners can be sure that the work actually adds value to their home.